bg-chun/DPDK_GUIDE/README.md

-# Something helpful to run DPDK inside a container
+# Something you should know to run DPDK inside a container

 ## Motivation
 - As a NFV Infra developer, my mission is providing well-shaped kubernetes infra for telco applications like 5G things such as vRAN and UPF.
-Someguys say that now is the age of kubernetes and cloud native for 5G, but many telcos and vendors are still running their time critical packet processing applications inside VM and they just started to shift from VM to Container.
+Someguys say that now is the age of kubernetes and cloud native for 5G, but many telcos and vendors are still running their time critical packet processing applications inside VM and they just started to shift their application from VM to Container.
 For serveral months, I struggled to run DPDK inside a container based on kubernetes infra.
-Eventually, I found lots of things we("infra manager/developer, DPDK application developer, operator") have to know to run DPDK inside a container.
+Eventually, I found lots of things we("infra manager/developer, DPDK application developer, operator") should to know to run DPDK inside a container.
 So I'm ganna share it.
 Take a breath, here we go.

 ## Mandatory things to run DPDK.
 - DPDK is the set of library that allows us to run packet processing in a user-space.
 The most significant advantage of processing packet in a userspace is enhanced performance.
 For this advantages, DPDK requres some dedicate things: CPU Pinning, Hugepages, Memory Lock Capability, Userspace Driver, DPDK compatible NIC and/or SR-IOV and NUMA-aware resource allocation.

 ## How to get these things on Kubernetes?

+### Machine Configuration
+- TBD: bios setting(vt-d), kernel configuration(iommu, sriov, hugepages)

 ### CPU Pinning
 - Kubernetes has CPU Manager that is internal component of Kubelet and provides exlusive cpu allocation capabilitiy.

 - Configure CPU Manager

   ```
   TBD
   ```